maksimpechenin/CircleFit/README.md

 # CircleMarketFit
-Identifies circles on pictures and compares them to mathematical circles described inside them
+Identifies circles on pictures with the help of OpenCV and compares them to mathematical circles described inside them